leonardehrenfried/polyline-visualiser/Readme.md

   - https://leonard.io/polyline-visualiser/?polyline=}uqgHs`cu@AK?Cm@iEIo@?eD]UFe@c@iD]kB_@sAACCIRQ

-Sometimes programs have problems with recognising when the link ends, so you can also base64 the polyline string and us this:
+Sometimes apps have problems with recognising when the link ends thereby making them hard to click on.
+For this reason you can also use the (URL-safe) base64 encoding of the above format like this:

   - https://leonard.io/polyline-visualiser/?base64=fXVxZ0hzYGN1QEFLP0NtQGlFSW9AP2VEXVVGZUBjQGlEXWtCX0BzQUFDQ0lSUQ